 WATCH: Stock pick — Sasol

-Devin Shutte from The Robert Group chose Sasol as his stock pick of the day.
+Maintaining his stance for a second week, Sam Mokorosi from Vunani Capital chose Sasol as his stock pick of the day.

-“If you look at the Lake Charles project and based on the fact that Sasol is trading on a forward price-earnings ration, the implementation risk for that project is virtually gone and the market is not fully pricing in the earnings that are due to come next year,” he said.
+He said the project in the US would be a game-changer for Sasol.

+“Looking ahead six months to a year, the business will be completely different.
+With the current trade wars, the global crude prices are a bit softer sitting just below $80 a barrel.”

-Devin Shutte from The Robert Group talks to Business Day TV about Sasol, his stock pick of the day
+Sam Mokorosi from Vunani Capital talks to Business Day TV about Sasol, his stock pick of the day

 Please sign in or register to comment.